Washacre Primary School

 - Equality of Opportunities.

-The headteacher is the Special Educational Needs Co-ordinator (SENCO) and she can be contacted on email@example.com
+Cassandra Allen is currently the executive Special Educational Needs Co-ordinator (SENCo) and she can be contacted through firstname.lastname@example.org

 So what is the process?